connexcs/docs/docs/customer/auth.md

 Make sure you `Copy Text` and provide this information for configuration, as this password can't be retrieved after it's set.

-Customers using the Customer Portal can rest their SIP Passwords in [**Authentication**](https://docs.connexcs.com/customer-portal/cp-authentication/#reset-sip-password).
+Customers using the Customer Portal can reset their SIP Passwords in [**Authentication**](https://docs.connexcs.com/customer-portal/cp-authentication/#reset-sip-password).

 !!! warning "SIP Password security"
     SIP passwords are needed for the SIP protocol, but they can present security risks for a provider.